 Parents are the first educators of their children.
 This process begins, in many cases, in the womb as often expectant mothers sing or tell stories to their unborn child.
 Subsequently, in infancy, a child’s development is the overwhelming responsibility of their parents.
 Even as a child grows and develops, few would dispute that the parents have the primary responsibility for their child’s education and development.

 As a child ages, of course, this responsibility increasingly becomes a shared one, and other stakeholders, beyond the family unit, become increasingly significant to the child’s development.
 Nevertheless, the role played by parents in the education of their children is always a pivotal one and must never be underestimated.
 In fact, by the time a child even reaches nursery school s/he has already developed more than they will in their entire school experience.

-Few would dispute that among all educational instruments the school has a special importance.
-Schools are designed to develop the intellectual faculties but their role extends far beyond being centres of academia.
-A school has a duty to help children to learn how to make moral decisions, to hand on the cultural legacy of bygone generations, to foster a sense of values, and to prepare students for college and the workplace.
+Few would dispute that among all educational instruments, the school has particular importance.
+Schools are designed to develop the intellectual faculties, but their role extends far beyond being centres of academia.
+A school has to help children to learn how to make moral decisions, to hand on the cultural legacy of bygone generations, to foster a sense of values, and to prepare students for college and the workplace.
 Those who exalt so-called traditional teaching methods are displaying a gross misunderstanding of the nature and purpose of education.
 Children are not empty vessels waiting for a teacher to pour knowledge into them, or economic fodder to be prepared for the world of work, but are human beings deserving of a holistic education that caters for all of their needs.
 To focus merely on academics, and preparedness for adulthood is to undermine the dignity of a complex human person.